The Itchy & Scratchy & Poochie Show: Cultural references

 The original opening couch gag shows a pastiche of the cover collage from the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, which was first used earlier in the season for "Bart After Dark".
-Otherwise, the episode refers to other TV shows, including the syndicated couch gag featuring the Flintstone family, recycled from the season four episode "Kamp Krusty", to mark The Simpsons surpassing The Flintstones as the longest-running animated series.
+Otherwise, the episode refers to other TV shows, including the couch gag used in syndication that featured the Flintstone family, recycled from the season four episode "Kamp Krusty", to mark The Simpsons surpassing The Flintstones as the longest-running animated series.

 Roy calls Homer and Marge Mr. and Mrs. S, which echoes Fonzie calling the Cunninghams "Mr. and Mrs. C" on Happy Days.
 Later, he decides to move in with "two sexy ladies", recalling Jack Tripper in Three's Company.

 Homer hiding in the closet to hear what the network executives were planning to do with Poochie is a reference to Jay Leno reportedly eavesdropping on a conversation between NBC executives on whether he or David Letterman would replace Johnny Carson as the host of The Tonight Show.

 Itchy and Scratchy are based on Tom and Jerry and other cat-and-mouse cartoons.
 As a boy, series creator Matt Groening and his friends would fantasize about an ultra-violent cartoon and how much fun it would be to work on a show like that.
 June Bellamy is a tribute to voice actress June Foray.
 In the episode, Bellamy claims that she provided the "Beep, beep" sound effect in the Wile E. Coyote and Road Runner cartoons; in reality the phrase was voiced by Paul Julian.